-September has given us some spectacular sunny spells, and we hope you made the best of the Indian summer with brunch (or dinner) at one of Oxfordshire’s finest restaurants with outdoor seating.
+September has given us some spectacular sunny spells, and we hope you made the best of it with brunch (or dinner) at one of Oxfordshire’s finest restaurants with outdoor seating.

 As always, be sure to visit our “What’s on section”, where you’ll find more events in Oxford and across Oxfordshire, as well as a limited number of unmissable events beyond the county that would make for a great day out.

 Got an event that should be on the list?
-List your event on The Oxford Magazine and reach an engaged audience of people who live, work or place in Oxfordshire.
+List your event on The Oxford Magazine website and reach an engaged audience of people who live, work or place in Oxfordshire.

 The Oxford Half Marathon is a flat and fast 13.1-mile race through historic Oxford.
 The route begins at Oxford’s iconic Broad Street in the city centre and passes through Old Marston village, the River Cherwell, Oxford University’s impressive Lady Margaret Hall, before finally finishing on Parks Road.